ayush-lab/Coursera-Clone/README.md

 - [x] Responsive React Video player for videos
 - [x] Progress bar
 - [x] CoursePage with all the content of the course
+- [x] Searching based on course and teacher using useRef hook

 #### Teacher
 - [x] Proper Authentication system with signup,login,otp verification,resend otp,forgot password (fully validated with bootstrap alerts)